 Article V: Meetings

-club meeting will be stated in the written notice to be provided no less than five (5) days prior to the meeting date.
+club meeting will be stated in the written notice to be provided no less than five (5) days prior to that

 Article VI: Record Keeping

-e.
-Safety Officer: Record of written and/or verbal notice to members that violate AMA or club safety
+5. Safety Officer – Record of written and/or verbal notice to members that violate AMA or club safety

 Article VII: Committees

 A. The President may establish and appoint members in good standing to serve on standing and/or

 Article VIII: Nominations and Elections

 provided the nomination is made in writing to a board member.
 Written notice may be made by mail or

-B. Elections: Elections are held annually during the September meeting.
+B. Elections – Elections are held annually during the September meeting.
 Candidates must receive a combined

 Article IX: Miscellaneous Provisions